November 23, 2013

 HipHop – The Lingua Franca of the World’s Youth

-Harvard’s Committee on African Studies is co-sponsoring an event with the Cambridge Public Library in celebration of Black History Month this February!
+Harvard’s Committee on African Studies co-sponsored an event with the Cambridge Public Library in celebration of Black History Month this psat February!
 Dr. Marcyliena Morgan is a Professor in the Department of African and African American Studies, as well as the Executive Director of the Harvard HipHop Archive.
 Professor Morgan teaches classes on hip hop, the ethnography of communications, representation in the media, language and identity, race, class and gender, and the African Diaspora has been a strong area of research interest for her.
-CAS is excited to host this event for the local community in remembrance of the important people and events in the history of the African Diaspora.
-Join us at the Cambridge Public Library on February 13th at 6:00pm – 449 Broadway, Cambridge, MA.
+CAS was excited to host this event for the local community in remembrance of the important people and events in the history of the African Diaspora.

 January 13, 2013

-The Committee on African Studies and the Cambridge Public Library are coming together this Sunday in celebration of Martin Luther King, Jr Day.
-Join us to honor the life and work of Dr. King as Harvard College Fellow, Dr. Kellie Carter Jackson, discusses “The Politics of Remembering King.”
-The presentation will begin at 3:00pm on Sunday afternoon and will be held at the Central Square Branch Library, at 45 Pearl Street.
+The Committee on African Studies and the Cambridge Public Library came together in celebration of Martin Luther King, Jr Day.
+Dozens of community members joined us to honor the life and work of Dr. King as Harvard College Fellow, Dr. Kellie Carter Jackson, discusses “The Politics of Remembering King.”

 July 15 – August 9, 2013